tmewett/BrogueCE/BUILD.md

 You need these things to compile the game:

 - a C compiler (Clang or GCC)
-- Make
+- GNU Make
 - anything extra listed in `config.mk` that you require

-Once you have those, the game is built by running `make`.
+Once you have those, the game is built by running `make` (or `gmake` on BSD systems).
 You can configure the build by editing `config.mk` or appending options to the Make command, e.g. `make TERMINAL=YES`.

 More specific instructions follow on how to acquire the dependencies and